Soulslinger: Envoy of Death on Steam - User reviews, Price & Information

 You are a gunslinger in limbo, involved in a gritty war against "The Cartel", a ruthless organization harvesting souls to break free of the shackles of the afterlife.
 Grow stronger with each new run, gather the essence of lost souls to take on the biggest threats in this rogue-lite FPS!

-Soulslinger: Envoy of Death is a early access, western and rogue-lite game developed by Elder Games and published by Headup.
+Soulslinger: Envoy of Death is a western, rogue-lite and fps game developed by Elder Games and published by Headup and Beep Japan.

 The Steam community has classified Soulslinger: Envoy of Death into these genres: